Holiday season: Spark joy, not a fire

 Shine a light on certifications

-Lighting is a bright part of most holidays.
-Whether you’re buying Hannukah lights, a pre-lit artificial tree or adding your own string lights around the house for seasonal decorations, those lights should also be certified by ULC or CSA.
+Whether you’re buying Hanukkah lights, a pre-lit artificial tree, or hanging string lights around the house, those lights should be ULC- or CSA-certified..

 Don’t skip the inspection

-Faulty lights could spark a fire, so maintenance is critical.
-Each year, check your string lights for any loose connections, broken bulbs or fraying wires.
+Before putting your lights up, performing a maintenance check for faulty lights that could cause a fire is critical to holiday fire prevention.
+Check your string lights for loose connections, broken bulbs or fraying wires.
 If there’s any damage, fix or replace the lights.
 For those who put lights on their house, you may also consider hiring a professional to install your exterior lights.

 And while Clark Griswold did it with amazing results (eventually), don’t overload your electrical outlets, daisy-chain extension cords or use indoor extension cords with your exterior lights.
 All of these can cause overheating and spark a fire.